Is Single-View Mesh Reconstruction Ready for Robotics?: Introduction

-Real-to-sim has received significant attention with several works aiming to leverage recent reconstruction methods in robotics.
-However, most require dense view-points or scene scans \cite{barcellona_dream_2024,han_re3sim_2025,li_robogsim_2024,lou_robo-gs_2024,wu_rl-gsbridge_2024,qureshi_splatsim_2024,zhu_vr-robo_2025,jia_discoverse_2024,torne_reconciling_2024,patel_real--sim--real_2024,pfaff_scalable_2025} while the practical limitations of assuming complete scene coverage have not yet been critically examined.
-Other works rely on only single input views \cite{mu_robotwin_2024,agarwal_scenecomplete_2024,yao_cast_2025,katara_gen2sim_2024} but only produce domain-randomised environments instead of exact digital twins, do not perform physics simulation, or, while mentioning potential robotics applications, do not describe any robot experiments at all.
+The existing real-to-sim literature reveals a clear gap in this progression from multi-view to single-view approaches.
+Works that leverage dense viewpoints or scene scans \cite{barcellona_dream_2024,han_re3sim_2025,li_robogsim_2024,lou_robo-gs_2024,wu_rl-gsbridge_2024,qureshi_splatsim_2024,zhu_vr-robo_2025,jia_discoverse_2024,torne_reconciling_2024,patel_real--sim--real_2024,pfaff_scalable_2025} demonstrate promising result but require assumptions about scene coverage that limit their practical applicability.
+Conversely, works that attempt single-view approaches \cite{mu_robotwin_2024,agarwal_scenecomplete_2024,yao_cast_2025,katara_gen2sim_2024} only produce domain randomised environments instead of exact digital twins with complete geometry, do not perform physics simulation, or, while mentioning potential robotics applications, lack comprehensive robot experiments.
 We describe these works and their limitations in greater detail in Section \ref{sec:applications}.

-This backdrop of real-to-sim literature motivates the question whether recent advancements in single-view mesh reconstruction models can be effectively applied to create accurate digital twin environments for online, real-time, and high-throughput robotic manipulation.
-To this end, we formulate desiderata that are particular to robotics and simulation for manipulation and concern the type of input data, computational resources, and overall coherence of the reconstructed scene.
-We empirically evaluate state-of-the-art 3D reconstruction models against these desiderata by running a series of experiments using data that is typically encountered in robotics deployment scenarios.
+We are thus led to our central research question: can recent advancements in single-view mesh reconstruction models be effectively applied to create accurate digital twin environments for online, real-time, and high-throughput robotic manipulation?
+To address this question systematically, we formulate desiderata that are particular to robotics and simulation for manipulation, concerning the type of input data, computational resources, and overall coherence of the reconstructed scene.
+We empirically evaluate these desiderata by conducting experiments on two representative robotics datasets: the YCB-Video dataset \cite{xiang_posecnn_2018} featuring standardised manipulation objects, and the Aria Digital Twin dataset \cite{pan_aria_2023} containing naturalistic household scenes.
+Our evaluation focuses on tabletop manipulation scenarios and assesses eleven state-of-the-art single-view 3D reconstruction models $-$ those capable of inferring entire object geometries from a single viewpoint $-$ across five key metrics: reconstruction accuracy, collision-free reconstruction, physical stability, occlusion handling, and computational efficiency.

-Our aim is to guide and inform robotics practitioners and computer vision researchers about existing capability gaps, helping them select tools suited to their tasks while being aware of current limitations.
-Consequently, inspired by robotics, we are focusing our evaluation on reconstruction models that:
+Our aim is to inform robotics practitioners and computer vision researchers about existing capability gaps, helping them select tools suited to their tasks while being aware of current limitations.
+Consequently, inspired by robotics requirements, we focus our evaluation on reconstruction models that: